pascallando/jquery-ktest/README.md

 Settings
 --------

-A few optional settings are available.
+A couple of optional settings are available.

 ###Content customization